 - Heat your home properly and safely, using only certified space heaters and fireplaces when necessary.

-- Drink plenty of warm beverages, like tea or hot chocolate, to keep you warm.
+- Drink plenty of warm beverages, like tea or hot chocolate, to keep yourself warm.

 - Avoid alcoholic and caffeinated drinks, as these may contribute to a decrease in body temperature and cause your body to lose heat at a more rapid rate.